 The Duke Career Center hosts numerous events and programs throughout the year for students.
 The listings below highlight some signature events, but are not exhaustive.
 Dates and links for registration will be added when available.

-Diversity Virtual Career Fair
+NC Master's & Doctoral Virtual Career Fair

 Duke Entertainment, Media, Arts Network (DEMAN) Weekend